elibroftw/website/README.md

 # Website
-My own Website built with Flash hosted on https://elijah-lopez.herokuapp.com/ This is just me experimenting with html, css, and javascript but I hope to make it very useful
+My own Website built with Flask hosted on https://elijah-lopez.herokuapp.com/ This is just me experimenting with html, css, and javascript but I hope to make it very useful
 # What is contains
 * Album art fetcher